-He would also go inside restaurants, take a whiff and go back home.
+He would also go to restaurants, take a whiff and go back home.
 Due to the smell of food on him, his companions would then assume he had just eaten out.
 Interestingly enough, American writer Ernest Hemingway also used this technique while he was living in Paris.

 5. He Experimented With Drugs.

 To be fair, Rizal was NEVER a drug addict.
 However, that did not stop him from trying some for the sake of science.
 While just an 18-year-old, Rizal once used hashish he bought from a drugstore.
-At the time, the drug—a hallucinogen more potent than marijuana—could be easily bought over the counter along with cocaine, morphine and heroin.
+At the time, the drug—a hallucinogen more potent than marijuana—could be easily bought over the counter along with cocaine, morphine, and heroin.

 Also Read: 9 Extremely Notorious Pinoy Gangsters